 Since beginning her musical journey Delandria has collaborated with a number the industry's finest jazz and gospel artists.
 Delandria has performed all over the world from Texas to Croatia.
 With a fluctuating ensemble which she is founder of, The Global Presents, brings forth music that inspires a global audience.
 Her impeccable skills earned her the top prize at the National Flute Association's Jazz Flute Competition in Las Vegas, Nevada in 2003 and led to her being selected as one of six international young women to win the International Association of Jazz Educators' Sisters in Jazz Collegiate Competition in 2005, which resulted in a European tour.
 She served in the critically acclaimed band behind gospel pioneer Tye Tribbett Soundcheck from 2003 until 2008, in 2011 she toured with one of her mentors, famed jazz flutist, Hubert Laws, and in 2012 with tenor saxophonist the legendary Billy Harper.

 As a recording artist, Delandria has been featured on recordings by Fertile Ground (Black Is, 2004), The Kevin Robinson Ensemble (The GOD Factor, 2004), Adidam (Adidam, 2004), Tye Tribbett (Ideas and Concepts, 2004, Life, 2004, Victory, 2005, and Standout, 2007), Judith Christie McCalister (Sound the Trumpet, 2008), and Baltimore's own Micah Smith.
 Fall 2010 marked her release of three CDs on which Mills is showcased her versatility: Kingdom Goes Classical,Be Opened EP, and Be Happy.
-Since then she has released a breathtaking project entitled Just Breathe (2011), an award winning holiday CD entitled Home for the Holidays (2012), Ephphatha (2014), and Resonance is to be released in 2018.
+Since then she has released a breathtaking project entitled Just Breathe (2011) and an award winning holiday CD entitled Home for the Holidays (2012).
+Mills intends to launch a new release this Fall.

 Mills has extensive teaching credentials.
 She teaches Jazz and Classical Flute Performance in the Preparatory department at the Peabody Conservatory of Music, The New School of Jazz and Contemporary Music in New York City, and General Music/Band for the Baltimore City School district.
 In 2010 she founded a summer camp “Kingdom Flute Works,” held annually for all ages.